“To offer a safe, modern service that attracts young tech-savvy customers”

-To encourage uptake of Fusion Online, schools in West Lothian issued onboarding instructions in the days before schools returning through; parental communications, media teasers to alert pupils that the app would be available soon, and included Fusion Online as part of their mitigating actions to assist children returning to school with additional measures of safety.
+To encourage Fusion Online uptake, schools in West Lothian issued onboarding instructions in the days before returning.
+The council gave parent communications media teasers instructions to alert pupils that the app would be available soon and included Fusion Online as part of their mitigating actions to assist children returning to school with additional safety measures.

 Encouraging pupil uptake

 In addition to their launch plan, Jamie noted that word of mouth had been instrumental in generating requests from pupils that never received their onboarding codes looking to sign up.

 Jamie Fisher recorded that “from the 14,000 emails issued, within 24 hours 26% have already signed up and the requests keep coming.
 An average weekly uptake is usually only around 55%, so this is a massive achievement.”

 Fusion Online is now a vital part of the lunch service for West Lothian Council, with benefits for each stakeholder.
 For staff who “received full comprehensive training”, find the software “easy-to-use and production reports and order tickets easy to pick up.
 Alongside new changes to their service and preparation, Fusion Online gives staff another level of safety that allows them to maintain social distancing during the pandemic.”